 Mix the water and tapioca in small sauce pan on low heat and cook until it thickens to paste and turn of heat and set aside.

 Place about 2 tbs of filling onto the edge of your wrapper and make one half roll.
 Crease the ends as shown above, and then fold up the sides.
-Complete the roll and seal with small amount of tapioca slurry.
+Complete the roll and seal with small amount of slurry.